Mice are very intelligent and inquisitive little pets to have in your life. People have been keeping mice as pets for over 1,500 years now.

 Enclosures

-If you live in a warm area, your enclosure will need to be well ventilated, such as a cage with wire walls and a strong plastic base.
-You’ll want the base walls to be at least 4 or 5 centimeters tall, so the bedding stays within the cage and not all over your floor.
+If you live in a warm area, your enclosure must be well-ventilated, such as a cage with wire walls and a strong plastic base.
+You’ll want the base walls to be at least 4 or 5 centimeters tall so the bedding stays within the cage and not over your floor.

-The wires need to be no further than 1 centimeter apart so the mouse can’t escape.
+The wires must be no further than 1 centimeter apart so the mouse can’t escape.
 You’ll want the mouse cage to be as large as possible, at least 30 centimeters tall, 30 centimeters wide, and 45 centimeters long, but bigger is better.

-If you live in a cooler climate, you may opt to use a fish tank with a mesh cover over it.
+If you live in a cooler climate, you may use a fish tank with a mesh cover.
 However, there can be some issues with this:

-- A lack of proper ventilation can make your mouse ill due to a build-up of ammonia from mouse urine.
-It can also make the enclosure too warm, which is not good during the summer months.
+• A lack of proper ventilation can make your mouse ill due to a build-up of ammonia from mouse urine.
+It can also make the enclosure too warm, which is not good during summer.

-- You are only able to remove the mouse from above and this can be a bit frightening for your pet mouse as predators tend to come at them from above.
+• You can only remove the mouse from above, which can be frightening for your pet mouse as predators tend to come at it from above.

 Places to Hide

-Your pet mouse needs some hidey holes, dark and dry places to sleep and hide in.
+Your pet mouse needs some hidey holes dark and dry places to sleep and hide in.
 You can buy cute little wooden huts or dome houses for your pet.
-Another option is giving them a small corrugated cardboard box (make sure there is no ink).
+Another option is to give them a small corrugated cardboard box (ensure no ink).

 Bedding

-For your mouse bedding, the best option is shredded paper that has no ink on it.
-You’ll want to fill the bottom of the enclosure a few centimeters thick with shredded paper, as well as add a few pieces of facial tissue or paper towel so that the mice can make a lovely little nest.
+The best option for your mouse bedding is shredded paper with no ink on it.
+You’ll want to fill the bottom of the enclosure a few centimeters thick with shredded paper and add a few pieces of facial tissue or paper towel so that the mice can make a lovely little nest.

 Exercise

 Pretty much all rodents love to have an exercise wheel to run on.
 With mice, the bigger the wheel, the better!
-When looking for the correct size wheel, keep in mind that the mouse needs to run on the wheel without bending its back.
+When looking for the correct size wheel, remember that the mouse needs to run on the wheel without bending its back.

 Pick a solid plastic wheel, as these are much safer than a wire wheel that can catch their tails and feet between.